AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Introduction

-{\emph{Can an adversary who may not be able to fully manipulate user prompts launch audio jailbreak attacks to end-to-end \smodelnames, probably stealthily via the over-the-air channel?}}
+{\emph{Can an adversary who may not be able to fully manipulate user prompts launch audio jailbreak attacks against end-to-end \smodelnames, probably stealthily via the over-the-air channel?}}

-In this work, we answer the above question by proposing a novel audio jailbreak attack, called \attackname.
-We are faced with the following challenges when designing \attackname.
+We answer this question by proposing a novel audio jailbreak attack, called \attackname.
+We face the following challenges when designing the attack.

-\textit{\bf Challenge-1.} As shown in ~\Cref{fig:attack_scenario}, besides the strong adversary assumed in all the prior audio jailbreak attacks, we also consider a weak adversary for the first time who does not know in advance what users will say, and for how long.
-This unique challenge necessitates the attack to possess the properties of both \emph{asynchrony} and \emph{universality}, where {asynchrony means that the jailbreak audio does not need be aligned with user prompts in the time axis}, and universality means that a single jailbreak perturbation is effective for different user prompts and ever for different users.
-As aforementioned, all the existing audio jailbreak attacks fail to meet these two properties simultaneously (AdvWave and TTS-based attacks offer asynchrony only), thus are not applicable for such a weak adversary.
-To achieve the asynchrony property, we propose to use suffixal jailbreak audios, namely, the (weak) adversary plays jailbreak audios as suffixes after users complete issuing their prompts.
-To achieve the universality property, we propose to incorporate multiple normal user prompts into the generation of jailbreak audios to ensure that they remain effective for potentially unseen user prompts.
+\textit{\bf Challenge-1.} Besides \fu{the strong adversary attack scenario} studied in all prior audio jailbreak attacks (cf. Fig.~\ref{fig:harmful_scenario}), we also consider \fu{an attack scenario for the first time (cf. Fig.~\ref{fig:unhelpful_scenario}), where the adversary does not know in advance what users will say, and for how long (weak adversary).} This unique challenge necessitates the attack to possess both \emph{asynchrony} (i.e., jailbreak audio does not need be aligned with user prompts in the time axis) and \emph{universality} (i.e., a single jailbreak perturbation is effective for different user prompts and even different users).
+As aforementioned, all prior audio jailbreak attacks fail to meet these two properties simultaneously (AdvWave, \chengk{Exposing}, and TTS-based attacks offer asynchrony \emph{only}), thus are not applicable to this attack scenario.
+To achieve asynchrony, we propose to use suffixal jailbreak audios, i.e., the adversary plays jailbreak audios as suffixes after users complete issuing their prompts.
+To achieve universality, we incorporate multiple normal user prompts into jailbreak audio generation to ensure they remain effective for unseen user prompts.

-{\bf Challenge-2.} The victim is present when the attack is launched, may requiring not reveling the attack malicious intent to avoid the awareness of the victim and third-party persons.
-Such stealthiness has not been considered in the prior audio jailbreak attacks, mostly because the LLM users are the attackers in their attacks.
-To address this challenge, we propose various strategies (e.g., speeding-up jailbreak audios with malicious instructions or crafting jailbreak audios without malicious instructions), to conceal the malicious intent of jailbreak audios, thus improving the attack stealthiness.
+{\bf Challenge-2.} The victim is present when the attack is launched, may requiring \fu{hiding} malicious intent to avoid victim and third-party person awareness.
+Such stealthiness has not been considered in prior audio jailbreak attacks, mostly because LLM users are the attackers in their attacks.
+To address this challenge, we propose various strategies (e.g., speeding-up jailbreak audios with malicious instructions or crafting jailbreak audios without malicious instructions), to conceal malicious intent of jailbreak audios, thus improving attack stealthiness. \golfer{Besides humans, these strategies are also effective in hiding harmfulness from content moderation-based machines.}